mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hive-metastore/1.0.0-3.0.0/supported-databases/index.md

 ### Install the {{ model.techShortName }}  with MySQL
 The {{ model.techShortName }} can also be backed by a MySQL database.
-This is recommended for production use.

 - Users must deploy MySQL: